Indonesia Waterfall Guide: 17 Best Waterfalls In Indonesia

 4. Tumpak Sewu Waterfall (East Java)

-This may be the coolest waterfall on Java island, and you can visit it on a day trip from Malang city.
+This may be the coolest waterfall on Java island, and you can visit it on a day trip from Malang city, along with a few other nearby waterfalls.

 These waterfalls thunder down into a horseshoe shaped jungle ravine that looks like something right out of Jurassic Park.
 The end result is an unmissable natural wonder!